 Is Bitcoin Halving a Good or Bad Thing?

-Bitcoin halving is widely considered to be a good thing.
-It has been said that halving is one of the reasons bitcoin has been such a huge success and is such a revolutionary technological development.
+Bitcoin halving is considered by crypto enthusiasts to be a good thing.
+It has been said that halving is one of the reasons Bitcoin has been such a huge success and is such a revolutionary technological development.

 For the first time, a form of money has been created that is profoundly deflationary, has a fixed supply limit (only 21 million bitcoins will ever exist), and can only be produced by investing electricity and computing power.

 Compared to national fiat currencies that have unlimited supply and can be created out of thin air, Bitcoin is incredibly scarce.

 Some say that Bitcoin is the “hardest” money ever known, meaning that Bitcoin is hard to create and has a limited supply.
 In this sense, Bitcoin is similar to gold.
 Gold also has to be mined and has a scarce supply.
 This is why Bitcoin is sometimes referred to as “digital gold.”